kelvinhokk/cordova-plugin-localization-strings/README.md

 }
 ```

-By default, the language for the Localizable.strings, InfoPlist.strings or strings.xml is taken from the filename.
+By default, the language for the `Localizable.strings`, `InfoPlist.strings` or `strings.xml` is taken from the filename.

-For example, if the filename is es.json, the language is hence "es", and the plugin will create "/Resources/es.lproj/Localizable.strings" or "/values-es/strings.xml".
+For example, if the filename is `es.json`, the language is hence `"es"`, and the plugin will create `"/Resources/es.lproj/Localizable.strings"` or `"/values-es/strings.xml"`.

 Install iOS or Android platform